 Infrastructure monitoring ensures that all your containers and hosts are always up and running.
 In this article, you will learn how Infrastructure monitoring works, its benefits and potential use cases.

 Infrastructure monitoring is a critical part of any modern organization’s IT infrastructure.
-It helps to ensure that your systems are working as expected, and it can also help you identify issues early on so that they can be resolved quickly.
+It helps ensure that your systems are working as expected and can also help you identify issues early on so that they can be resolved quickly.

 banner